CycloneDX/cyclonedx-python/docs/usage.rst

 **subcommand:** ``environment``

+**aliases:** ``env``, ``venv``

 ..
 TODO: describe what an environment is...

-This will produce the most accurate and complete CycloneDX BOM as it analyses the actually installed packages.
+By analyzing the actually installed packages, this will produce the most accurate and complete CycloneDX BOM.
-It will include metadata, licenses, dependency graph, and more in the generated CycloneDX SBOM.
+The generated CycloneDX SBOM will include metadata, licenses, dependency graph, and more.

 The full documentation can be issued by running with ``environment --help``: